-The track widht is approximately the same as the distance between the centre of the tyre marks of the wheels of the same axle on the horizontal road.
+The track widht is approximately the same as the distance between the centre of the tire marks of the wheels of the same axle on the horizontal road.
 It is determined at the permissible total mass of the vehicle, as the wheel track may vary slightly due to the kinematics of the wheel suspension as the vehicle is loaded.
 The exact definition of wheel track is given in the international standard ISO 612 of 1978.

 The size of the wheel track affects the driving characteristics of the vehicle.
 Wider cars, i.e. cars with a larger track width, generally have greater stability resulting from the greater ‘straddling’ of the car.